 The CHP's Port Health Office conducts health surveillance measures at all boundary control points.
 Thermal imaging systems are in place for body temperature checks on inbound travellers.
 Suspected cases will be immediately referred to public hospitals for follow-up.

 The display of posters and broadcasting of health messages in departure and arrival halls as health education for travellers is under way.
 The travel industry and other stakeholders are regularly updated on the latest information.

-- Wash hands frequently with soap, especially before touching the mouth, nose or eyes, handling food or eating; after going to the toilet or touching public installations or equipment (including escalator handrails, elevator control panels and door knobs); and when hands are dirtied by respiratory secretions after coughing or sneezing;
+- Wash hands frequently, especially before touching the mouth, nose or eyes, before handling food or eating, and after going to the toilet, touching public installations or equipment such as escalator handrails, elevator control panels or door knobs, or when hands are dirtied by respiratory secretions after coughing or sneezing; and

 The public may visit the CHP's pages for more information: the avian influenza page, the weekly Avian Influenza Report, global statistics and affected areas of avian influenza, the Facebook Page and the YouTube Channel.